Chief Executive Officer

 Senior Vice President; General Manager, Technology Development

 Dr. Ann B. Kelleher is senior vice president and general manager of Technology Development at Intel Corporation.
-She is responsible for the company’s worldwide manufacturing operations, including Fab Sort Manufacturing, Assembly Test Manufacturing and strategic planning, as well as corporate quality assurance and corporate services.
+She is responsible for the research, development and deployment of next-generation silicon logic, packaging and test technologies that power the future of Intel’s innovation.
 Kelleher joined Intel in 1996 as a process engineer, going on to manage technology transfers and factory ramp-ups in a variety of positions spanning 200mm and 300mm technologies.

 Michelle Johnston Holthaus